pinobatch/hello-world/cheat-sheet.md

     git add src/somenewfile.s

-Or remove a file:
+Or remove a file.

     git rm src/obsoletefile.s

+Add all changes to tracked files (not newly added files) to the cart.

+    git add -u

-Or just add all additions and removals to the cart:
+Or just add all additions and removals to the cart.

     git add -A .